 Toady, the world is filled with apps and websites that allow you to invest as much or as little as you like.
 Got a spare ten dollars/pounds/euros/yen?
 Stick it in your investment pot.

 You don’t need to know what to invest in, either.
-You can select different portfolios of ETFs (exchange traded funds).
-Different portfolios carry different risks, and may relate to different industries like tech, innovation, science, retail, etc.
+The best way to get started is with ETFs (exchange traded funds), which are basically baskets of shares from different companies, that track different indexes.
+Different funds carry different risks, and may even relate to different industries like tech, innovation, science, retail, etc.